diskoverdata/diskover-docs/source_files/upgrade_to_2_3.md

 chown -R root.root /opt/diskover/
 ```

-🔴 &nbsp;At this point for the workers/indexers configuration, we need to copy some of your specific configurations from the `/opt/diskover-old/` folder and ensure other new Worker configurations exist.
+🔴 &nbsp;At this point, for the scanners/workers configuration, we need to copy some of your specific configurations from the `/opt/diskover-old/` folder and ensure other new Worker configurations exist.
 Check for custom artifacts:
 ```
 cd /opt/diskover-old/
 find * ./scripts/ ./scanners/ ./plugins/ ./plugins_postindex/ ./ type f -name '*.py' -or -name '*.sh*' -or -name '*.bat*' | sed 's|^\./||' | sort | uniq